Best Snacks for Athletes Between Games-Tips to Reload Energy

 Best snacks and mini meals between games-1-3 hours

-When you have a little extra time between games, at least one to three hours, try eating a high carbohydrate food with some lean protein to create a mini meal.
-This mini meal will provide you with more energy and protein to help you recover faster.
+When you have a little extra time between games, at least one to three hours, try a mini meal to give you more energy and protein to help you recover faster.

-Some examples of mini meals that are easy on the stomach include:
+Some examples of mini meals that are easy to digest

 • Peanut butter and jelly sandwich on whole grain bread